Even in the so-called urban jungles of the tristate area, residents clamor for light and space and a sense of seamless integration with the outdoors.

 NanaWalls are so popular, in fact, that they've become practically standard in Dixon Leasing's premium rental homes as well as many homes built by Dixon Projects, a subsidiary offering design, construction and project management services to private clients.
 "It adds value to the home.
 Whether that’s for a tenant or a Dixon Projects home, it's definitely a value-added component," says Carney.

 In fact, that added value is an integral part of Dixon's business model.
-"Our goal after we've purchased a house is to renovate it to such a standard that we can get rental rates far higher than our competitors, points out Managing Director & CEO Alan Dixon.
+"Our goal after we've purchased a house is to renovate it to such a standard that we can get rental rates far higher than our competitors," points out Orr.
 "To do that we have to have special features that they are simply not offering.
 NanaWall helps us to achieve our goals by completely transforming rooms."

 Many great Dixon Leasing homes featuring NanaWall installations.